 What if I am unsure about counselling?

 If you are unsure whether counselling is right at this time, we can arrange for a counsellor to make contact, to talk through how counselling may help you or your child and answer any questions you might have.
 They might advise that counselling isn't the right support at this time, and suggest alternatives.

 What is involved?

 The first time that you or your child speak with a counsellor will be for an assessment to talk about how the counselling sessions will work; what you hope to be able to talk through and how many times you will work together.

 The telephone counselling will be short term, typically over 7 sessions.
 Support will be available at all times, both whilst you are undertaking the counselling and afterwards, for our helpline team, 24 hours a day.

 How do I access Counselling?

-Our counsellors are fully qualified and accredited by the British Association for Counselling and Psychotherapy and fully trained by Missing People. they are experienced in supporting people and in telephone counselling specifically.
-The counsellors are also managed by our Clinical Lead Christopher Clow and Rob Frier - Family Support Manager and have professional supervision.
+Our counsellors are fully qualified and accredited by the British Association for Counselling and Psychotherapy and fully trained by Missing People.
+They are experienced in supporting children and adults and in telephone counselling specifically.
+The counsellors are also managed by our Clinical Lead Richard Curen and Family Support Manager Shane Hemsley and all have professional clinical supervision.

 Who should I contact?